Shopify/polaris-tokens/design-language-documentation/color-system/organization-and-naming.md

 ![Table of categories](/design-language-documentation/assets/namingcategories.png)

 The same color in the palette can have multiple names because of the different roles it plays in the color system.
-The naming conventions teach people the purpose of the color and where they should be applied.
-This strategy should reduce the inconsistent application of colors to shared behaviors throughout the system, and ultimately, make Shopify feel more crafted and familiar.
+The naming conventions teach people the purpose of the colors and where they should be applied.
+This strategy should reduce the inconsistent application of colors throughout the system and ultimately make Shopify feel more crafted and familiar.

 To determine the name of a color that should be applied to a part of the UI, start with element and add on any modifiers from the status, emphasis, and state categories.